izzymlawton/fantasy-recipes/home/index.md

 ---
+title: Your favourite fictional foods from the books you love
+coverimage: ../uploads/untitled_artwork.png
+permalink: /
 layout: recipeshome
-title: Here is the name of your recipe site
-permalink: "/"
-coverimage: ../uploads/bookcover.jpg
 published: true
+date: 2023-02-21T12:42:50.738Z
 ---

 Here is an introduction to my recipe site